NT Bible Model:

 Also, according to the Bible construction for a day, New Moon worship days are from sunset to sunset.

-All the reasons for the above [except Jerusalem] are given in my study
+above [except Jerusalem] are given in my study

 The Search for Chodesh